 Long-term benefits

-As the population is aging, inevitably there will be more and more people who are visually impaired or blind.
+As the population ages, inevitably there will be more and more people who are visually impaired or blind.
 Ultimately the products and services you create today will serve more people.

 Conclusion